Joey Barton: Early life

 Born in Huyton, Merseyside, Barton is the oldest of four brothers.
 When he was 14, his parents separated; thereafter, he lived with his father at his grandmother's house on a different estate.
 He has said that his grandmother's influence helped him to avoid getting caught up in a recreational drug culture and attributes his work ethic to his father.
 His father, also named Joseph, worked as a roofer and played football semi-professionally for Northwich Victoria.
 Barton enjoyed physical education at his school, St Thomas Becket, which he represented in various sports and was a talented rugby league prospect.
-He left school with ten GCSEs.
+He left school with 10 GCSEs.

 Club career

 Early career

 Barton joined Everton's youth system.
-He played for Liverpool when he was 14.
 He underwent trials at Nottingham Forest, but was rejected when it was decided he was too small to become a footballer.
 Barton said his rejection by clubs only made him more determined to succeed as a footballer and prove his detractors wrong.
 He made his first appearance for Manchester City's under-17s team in 1999.
 His first reserve-team appearance came at the end of the 2000–01 season, in his final year as a trainee.
 Uncertain about Barton's future prospects, the club planned to release him, but reconsidered and gave him his first professional contract in the close season.
 Over the next two years, he made the transition from the under-19s to regular reserve football.
 He was promoted to the first-team squad aged 19.